filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 ---

 ## Introduction

-Filament v4 Beta is here — and it's packed with powerful new features that give developers more flexibility, improved architecture, and a smoother UI-building experience.

-This article walks you through the key updates and how they can improve your workflow in Filament v4.
+**Filament v4 Beta** is here with a range of powerful, helpful updates.
+It's faster, easier to use, and gives you more control when building applications.
+This article highlights what's new and how these changes can improve your workflow.

 > You are currently viewing the features for Filament `4.x`, which is currently in `beta` and is not `stable`.
 Please report any issues you encounter on [GitHub]().